jskress/builder-tool/docs/guides/java.rst

     prerequisite for this task.

 ``doc``
     Runs ``javadoc`` against all the sources in the project's source code directory.
+You should include ``doc`` as a dependency scope on any dependency also used for compliation.

 ``package``
     Builds a jar file of the compiled classes in the project's code target and source resources directories.
-If indicated by the packaging section of the language configuration, a second jar file containing the project's source code and source resource files will be generated.
-Also, the generated jar files will be signed if a signature algorithm is configured.
+If indicated by the packaging section of the language configuration, additional jar files containing the project's source code and source resource files and JavaDoc will be generated.
+An appropriate module JSON file will also be generated for the generated jars.
 The ``compile`` and ``test`` tasks are prerequisites for this task.

     See :ref:`this section <package-task-conf>` for details about configuring this task.

 ``build``
     A pseudo-task that causes all other tasks to be run.

+``check-versions``
+    Runs through the full list of dependencies specified for the current project and checks whether each dependency is at the latest level.
+For remote dependencies, this is resolved using the ``maven-metadata.xml`` file (downloaded straight from Maven) for the dependency.
+For local and project dependencies, the relevant directories are scanned for matching jar files.

 Language Configuration
 ----------------------